ludmilagd/Python-Project/README.md

 Objective: Create a Python script for analyzing the financial records based on a set of financial data.

-* Calculate each of the following:

-  * The total number of months included in the dataset

-  * The net total amount of "Profit/Losses" over the entire period

-  * The average of the changes in "Profit/Losses" over the entire period

-  * The greatest increase in profits (date and amount) over the entire period

-  * The greatest decrease in losses (date and amount) over the entire period

-* As an example, your analysis should look similar to the one below:

   ```text
   Financial Analysis
   ----------------------------